 Maryland Child Custody Laws: Your Guide to MD Custody Statutes – Law Offices Of SRIS, P.C.

-As of November 2025, the following information applies.
-In Maryland, child custody laws involve decisions about where a child lives and who makes major choices for them.
-These laws prioritize the child’s best interests, covering legal and physical custody, and requiring parents to adhere to court orders.
-The Law Offices Of SRIS, P.C. provides dedicated legal defense for these matters.
+As of December 2025, the following information applies.
+In Maryland, child custody laws involve decisions about legal authority and physical care for children following parental separation or divorce.
+Maryland courts prioritize the child’s best interests, considering various factors to determine appropriate arrangements.
+The Law Offices Of SRIS, P.C. provides dedicated legal defense for these sensitive matters, offering clear guidance.

 Confirmed by Law Offices Of SRIS, P.C.